 - Started in 2001 when a group set out to revitalise vegetable growing in the Lea Valley, and wrote to a number of local councils requesting land.
 Waltham Forest Borough Council, offered five abandoned allotment plots, where veg production began.
-From the start the allotment officer at Waltham Forest was a champion for OL. - Around 2010, OL had opportunity to create a linear orchard along a cycle path.
-In collecting trees from the council's Hawkwood Plant Nursery, they discovered that the 12 acre site was due to be shut down imminently. - Allotment officer facilitated a meeting with the leader of the council, where OL members made the case for the employment and health benefits they could offer if they took over the site.
+From the start the allotment officer at Waltham Forest was a champion for OL. - Around 2007, OL was contracted by the council to create a linear orchard along a cycle path.
+In collecting trees from the council's Hawkwood Plant Nursery, they discovered that the 12 acre site was due to be shut down imminently. - Through contact established via the work of an OL member in a local recycling project, OL was able to get a meeting with the leader of the council, to make the case for the employment and health benefits they could offer if they took over the Hawkwood site.
 Also made the case for how organic growing there would align with the council's climate change strategy.
-The land couldn't be used for housing as it was in the Green Belt. - Lucky timing!
-Opportunity to take on Hawkwood coincided with the local food lottery fund, so OL team could argue that by offering the tenancy to OL they would be able to bring lottery money into the Borough. - Initially they were given a one year tenancy, but subsequent tenancies have been longer.
-Key point ask for something small at first.
+The land couldn't be used for housing as it was in the Green Belt.
+Lucky timing!
+Opportunity to take on Hawkwood coincided with the local food lottery fund, so OL team could argue that by offering the tenancy to OL they would be able to bring lottery money into the Borough. - After a year, the Council came back with a positive response.
+Initially they were given a one year tenancy, but subsequent tenancies have been longer.
+Key point - ask for something small at first.